appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 ssh -o StrictHostKeyChecking=no appcircle@$(tart ip vm02)
 ```

-After login, configuration steps are the same as "runner1".
+After login, configuration steps for Appcircle runner service are the same as "runner1".
 So, we don't need to repeat same commands again.

 The only difference should be runner naming.
 It must be unique.
 For the second runner, just give a different name.
 For example, "runner2".

+Refer to the [Configure Appcircle Runner Service](#configure-appcircle-runner-service) for detailed Appcircle runner service configuration.

 After shutdown, we're ready to run instances from `vm01` and `vm02` base VM images.